TomasSchweizer/VALORbased-TwoModality-OAD-OAC/README.md

 This repository holds the code to replicate the results of the VALOR-based Two-Modality Training.
 It can be used to train and test in parallel, and also run the recurrent inference for OAD and OAC.

+>[!IMPORTANT] This repository is intended for the storage of source code.
+Please note that the associated data is not included, and therefore, additional steps will be needed to run the code.

 ## Setup

-The workspace is set up using devcontainers.
-Therefore, the devcontainer extension is needed for Visual Studio Code.
+The devcontainer extension is needed for Visual Studio Code.
 The devcontainer then sets up the development environment.
 The devcontainer is based on the image: `pytorch:2.1.2-cuda12.1-cudnn8-devel`.
 Then, via pip, the `requirements.txt` packages are installed, most importantly this codebase uses: